simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/wifi_non_signaling_test.rst

 .. note::

-    - Desired being 0 indicates that the instrument's packets were not received, please check the instrument's packet sending settings and packet files to ensure the packet receiving link is normal;
+    - Desired being 0 indicates that the instrument's packets were not received, please check the instrument's packet settings and packet file to ensure the packet receiving link is normal;
     - Desired is not 0 and Correct is greater than Desired indicates that there is interference in the environment, please retest in a shielded environment;
     - Other parameters in the packet receiving information are only used for RD debug and have no actual meaning.